jdbarras-prft/react-level-1/docs/00-react-intro.md

 // There are a total of 5 args.
 ```

+<div style="page-break-after: always;"></div>

 ### Spread Operators
+Used in assignments.
 Reverse of rest parameters.
 A spread operator is used to make a list of arguments out of an array.
 ```JS
 let arr = [3, 5, 1];
 let arr2 = [8, 9, 15];